CarolLuca/LegalNERo/README.md

 ![image](https://user-images.githubusercontent.com/44003293/114986753-0ff99100-9e9d-11eb-87c4-ba9abdc47ea6.png)

 Custom components can be added to the pipeline using the add_pipe method.
-Optionally, you can either specify a component to add it before or after, tell spaCy to add it first or last in the pipeline, or define a custom name.
+Optionally, you can either specify a component to add it before or after, tell spaCy to add it first or last in the pipeline or define a custom name.
 If no name is set and no name attribute is present on your component, the function name is used.

 Example: